The Land Where We (Will*) Live

 The kitchen, dining and living room are to be open and easy to communicate between.
 It is the ability to “borrow” space from the adjacent room(s) that makes smaller spaces feel more generous.
 Various methods can then be used to personalize and create hierarchy within the open plan.
 Rugs provide no physical separation but significant visual differentiation.
 Furniture will start to separate the space physically.
 Floor-to-ceiling casework can be used to close off an area almost completely.
 Custom woodwork can warm up any environment — even an already warm one!
 The all-room provides maximum flexibility for a diverse range of personal styles and uses.

-* Expected construction completion in 2022.
+* Construction is underway.
+Expected completion in 2022.